C2461094/cis3039-example-security-svc/readme.md

 ### Configure locally

-Update `local.settings.json` (created from the template) to include the base URL of your receiver:
+Update `local.settings.json` (created from the template) to include the base URL of your receiver.
+If your receiver is an Azure Function protected by a host key, also include the key.
+The adapter uses the `x-functions-key` header automatically.

 ```
 {
   "IsEncrypted": false,
   "Values": {
     "FUNCTIONS_WORKER_RUNTIME": "node",
-    "PRODUCT_UPDATED_BASE_URL": "https://your-receiver.azurewebsites.net"
+    "PRODUCT_UPDATED_BASE_URL": "https://your-receiver.azurewebsites.net",
+    "PRODUCT_UPDATED_KEY": "<your-host-key>"
   }
 }
 ```